hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-No insights into the nature of ruin, however profound, will conjure up a place to sleep.
+No insights into the nature of contingency and order, however profound, will conjure up a place to sleep.
 I remember that the cruise terminal has a Circle K konbini, so I walk back and surf the snack aisle, and free wi-fi, while a balding clerk listens to the baseball---from what I can tell, the Swallows are playing the Baystars---and watches me with a mixture